patiencemanzen/graysta/PRIVACY_POLICY.md

 - Crash reports help us identify and fix bugs
 - No personal information is included in analytics

+### Advertising (Google AdMob)

+- We display ads to keep Graysta free for all users
+- Ads are served by Google AdMob and may be personalized based on your interests
+- We do not share your photos or personal content with advertisers
+- Ad preferences can be managed through your device's ad settings
+- Rewarded ads unlock premium features temporarily

 ## Data Storage and Security

 ### Local Storage